 After passing through the capital, Managua, we arrived in Granada, on the shores of Lake Nicaragua.
 Granada is one of the most characteristic and colourful colonial towns in Central America.

 Spanish School – We spent 2 days here in Granada, but could have easily spent longer in this town, and wished we had the time to attend a Spanish School.
 They are located around the town and it’s a great way to learn Spanish whilst living like the locals.
 Something we both regret not doing.
-Had we have traveled on our own we could have had the opportunity but considering we chose to travel with a group, it didn’t allow any flexibility for this.
+Had we have travelled on our own we could have had the opportunity but considering we chose to travel with a group, it didn’t allow any flexibility for this.
 We can’t have it all!

 Food & Drink – Check out our fav restaurant Garden Café (YUM!) for lunch and for happy hour, head to Calle La Calzada (shown below), Granada’s main restaurant/bar street.
 We found so many cool bars to sit at, including a bar with $1 mojitos!
 The best we’ve had actually.
 Quite surprising considering the cost.
 When you start to feel peckish again, have a meal at Nectar and watch the street performers dance right in front.